 Dr. Salvatoriello is a native of Cohasset, MA and 2005 Magna Cum Laude of Union College, where she was a double major in Biology and Computer Science.
 She says her college advisor encouraged her to study to become a veterinarian.

 “We had an in-depth discussion on what I wanted to do with my life.
 I expressed my desire to be a vet but was too scared of the responsibility and being faced with painful scenarios.
 He gave me the encouragement necessary to pursue my dream,” she says.

 Dr. Salvatoriello says “helping bring pets and their owners closer together through optimal health and longevity” is the most satisfying part of being a veterinarian.
 She recalls working closely with an older cat that lost a leg following a serious illness.
 “Seeing the client and pet every day or so during the healing and rehabilitation process was hugely rewarding.
 This very brave kitty made an amazing recovery that brought joy to everyone involved,” she says.

-She enjoys spending time with her husband and young son along with her Brittany, Kassidy, and Papillion, Isabelle.
+She enjoys spending time with her husband and young children along with her Papillion, Isabelle.
 Her pursuits outside the office include hiking, geocaching, biking, and snowboarding.

 Leah Ames, Practice Manager, and Technician

 Practice Manager and Veterinary Technician Leah Ames started her animal health career at Driftway in 1995.
 She has covered all positions over the years but is happiest assisting with surgeries.
 She is driven not only by her compassion for animals but also by the human relationships that she’s created during her time here.
 When time allows, she enjoys traveling to the mountains of New Hampshire with her husband Kevin and son, Jacob!
 In August of 2021 they welcomed a rescue pup from New England Brittany Rescue named Pip.

 What Leah would like you to know: